-The Rites of Passage is a six-week program designed to help eight-year-olds make the transition out of early childhood dependency and onto the path of warriorship.
-Each class introduces various meditative arts including Zen Archery, Calligraphy, Flower Arranging and Poetry coupled with brief sessions of sitting meditation focusing on the breath.
-These disciplines inspire confidence and compassion in the child by fostering fearless independence and *maitri* — loving kindness toward oneself and others.
-Most importantly, Rites offers indispensable tools to help children relate to their own minds, thus empowering them to engage in their world with an awakened heart and open mind.
+Most importantly, Rites of Passage offers indispensable tools to help children relate to their own minds, thus empowering them to engage in their world with an awakened heart and open mind.
 The program culminates in a ceremony that celebrates this important transition.
-Mature seven-year-olds and nine-year-olds who have not gone through the Rites before are also welcome.
+Mature seven-year-olds and nine-year-olds who have not gone through the Rites of Passage before are also welcome.

-Our community gathering includes a lhasang ceremony, and children's blessing.
-The children enjoy entertainment and performances including song, storytelling, and theatrical productions with Shambhalian themes, followed by a reception.
+Our community gathering includes entertainment and performances including song, storytelling, and theatrical productions with Shambhala themes, the presence of the “Queen and King of Shambhala” followed by celebration and a reception.